boldbi/vue-with-go-sample/README.md

   5. Finally, run the application using the following command `npm run serve`.

-  6. After the application has started, it will display a URL in the command line interface, typically something like (e.g., https://localhost:8080).
+  6. After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:8080).
 Copy this URL and paste it into your default web browser.

  ## Developer IDE